 The word source is CSW15, the rules are WESPA v3, and the entry fee is $US80.
-Prizes go down to at least fifth place, with a first prize of US$1000 plus several age-group and special prizes.
+Prizes go down to tenth place, with a first prize of US$1000 plus several age-group and special prizes.

 For those players keen for yet more games, there will also be a 14-game Early Bird Tournament on 18–19 November at the same venue.
 It is open to all-comers of any age, and costs just NZ$30 to enter.
 There will also be a 21-game Side Tournament, alongside the main event.
 It is open to non-seniors, and the entry fee is also NZ$30.

 Tournament contact, Paul Lister says: "I'm getting a really good feel about our Seniors Scrabble festival -there is already jostling going on in the age group area with an 83 year old from Christchurch, an 85 year old from Malaysia and a 90 year old from Australia throwing down the gauntlet for the 80 plus division prize.
 There is real interest in the early bird tournament and a place for all in the concurrent tournament 21-23 Nov which is open to all ages.
 The entries are already rolling in for these tourneys and include the excellent and experienced Odette Carmina RIO"